StarlightSearch/lumo/README.md

 ## 🔒 Security

-### API Key Authentication
+### API Key Management

-The server requires API key authentication for all endpoints except `/health_check`.
-This helps protect your server from unauthorized access.
+The server requires API keys for the LLM providers you plan to use.
+These keys are used to authenticate with the respective model APIs.

 #### Setting Up API Keys